 - Mandatory coverage in construction: independent operators, sole proprietors, some partners in a partnership and some executive officers who work in construction are required to have WSIB coverage

 - Contractor or subcontractor earnings: failing to report payments to contractors considered to be an employee (worker) by the WSIB

-- Insurable earnings not reported: not reporting earning that should be included in your insurable earning like vacation pay, bonuses, commissions, sick pay, taxable benefits, etc.
+- Insurable earnings not reported: failing to report earnings that should be included in your insurable earnings like vacation pay, bonuses, commissions, sick pay, taxable benefits, etc.

 - Executive officer earnings: deducting earnings of individuals who have been determined not to be executive officers

-- Excess earnings: deducting earnings greater than the annual maximum insurable earnings
+- Excess earnings: deducting earnings that result in less than the maximum insurable earnings being reported

-- Prorating ancillary earnings: reporting ancillary earnings using the class/subclass with the lowest premium rate, if you have more than one North American Industry Classifications System (NAICS) code
+- Prorating ancillary earnings: reporting ancillary earnings using the class/subclass with the lowest premium rate, if you have more than one North American Industry Classification System (NAICS) code